Peter Kay's Car Share finale - the verdict

 Viewers were dismayed when Kay revealed there were no plans to pen a third series, but the Bolton comic later announced two new episodes - Monday's special finale and an improvised standalone show, Car Share: Unscripted, which was shown earlier this month.

-And it was Monday's finale that gave the fans want they wanted, as John finally let his guard down to let friendship flourish into love.
+And it was Monday's finale that gave the fans what they wanted, as John finally let his guard down to let friendship flourish into love.

 Or at least to let Kayleigh hold his hand on the bus - well, it's a start.